 - Color CCTV footage appearing in black and white

 - Horizontal lines of static on the screen

 - Strange, unusual color streaks

 Are you unsure if your security cameras record audio as well?
-Security Forward has you covered.
+SIA Online has you covered.
 Read our brief explanation of the different ways to test your camera for audio.